cjhillbrand/websocket-sandbox/README.md

 7. Input updated permissions:
     1. On your local machine, find the correct directory for the function you are working with, labeled above.
     2. Copy the **role-extended.json** and paste into the editor

+    *Note: For Dispatch you are only adding one more resource, which is the newly created DynamoDB table.
+Copying and pasting may not be the quickest way to update this, instead I suggest changing the resource to be:*
+    ```javascript
+    "Resource": [
+        "*"
+    ]
+    ```
+    *But this does give access to all DynamoDB Tables.*
 8. Click **Review Policyy**
 9. Finally Click **Save Changes**